mangapress/mangapress/readme.txt

 * Updated Comic date permalink structure
 * Updated and fixed loading of Spanish Language files
 * Adjusted template hierarchy for Latest Comic and Comic Archive pages to use WordPress' defaults (page-{slug-name}.php and {custom-page-template}.php)
+* Brought default Single Comic template in line with default Latest Comic and Comic Archive template handling
+   * Incidently corrects an issue where a Single Comic post might not display correctly due to markup being incompatible with a user's selected theme.

 == Changelog ==
 = 2.9 =